Create the context manager for snippets belowctx_manager = algopy_testing_context()

 The

-and other transaction fields directly, without creating a fullApplicationCallTransaction
+active_txn_overridesparameter allows you to specifyapp_argsand other transaction fields directly, without creating a fullApplicationCallTransactionobject. -

 For scenarios involving multiple transactions, you can still use the

-parameter to create a transaction group, as shown in thetest_counter_contract_multiple_txns
+gtxnsparameter to create a transaction group, as shown in thetest_counter_contract_multiple_txnsfunction. -

 The

-is automatically set to the contract’s application ID, so you don’t need to specify it explicitly when usingactive_txn_overrides
+app_idis automatically set to the contract’s application ID, so you don’t need to specify it explicitly when usingactive_txn_overrides.

 Defer contract method invocation